aaronj1335/aaronj1335.github.com/_posts/2013-08-11-apis-vs-exports.md

 writing [code to mock rest-ful api's][mock] so that i can [write proper unit tests][test].

-i think my experience of using api's more than exports may be indicitave of the industry as a whole. new products are more likely to offer an api or integration with an external api (twitter, facebook, google maps, etc.) than data export/import. it's almost too broad to compare, but i believe that with
+i think my experience of using api's more than exports is indicitave of the industry as a whole. new products are more likely to offer an api or integration with an external api (twitter, facebook, google maps, etc.) than data export/import. it's almost too broad to compare, but i believe that with